 Mindfulness and mindfulness meditation is cultivating an awareness of the present moment, without judgment, by bringing intentional attention to our feelings, thoughts, bodily sensations, and surrounding environment.
-Sarah facilitates one-to-one and group secular mindfulness practices for parents and individuals living with cancer.
+Sarah facilitates one-to-one and group secular mindfulness practices for individuals and small groups.

-Katz, E., Serbinski, S., & Mishna, F. (accepted).
+Katz, E., Serbinski, S., & Mishna, F. (2017).
 Taking the show on the road in holding academic classes in community agencies: Exploratory study findings.
 Journal of Teaching in Social Work.

 Serbinski, S. (2017).
 Object Sharing Interviewing: Exploring the Experiences of Foster Parents' Own Children.
 SAGE Research Methods Cases. doi:10.4135/9781526411082

 Mackie, C., Chaban, M., Serbinski, S., Oldershaw, DL., & MacFadden, R. (2016).
 Developing a mindful moral compass: Ethics for mindfulness trained practitioners.
 International Journal of Psychotherapy.

 Serbinski, S., & Brown, J. (2016).
 Creating Connections with Child Welfare Workers: Experiences of Foster Parents' Own Children.The British Journal of Social Work. doi:bcw146. doi: 10.1093/bjsw/bcw146